althonos/orthoani/README.md

 This project is a reimplementation of the closed-source Java implementation provided by the authors on [`ezbiocloud.net`](https://www.ezbiocloud.net/sw/oat).
-It relies on [Biopython](https://biopython.org/) to handle the I/O and the interaction with the BLAST+ binaries.
+It relies on [Biopython](https://biopython.org/) to handle the I/O, and calls the BLAST+ binaries using the `subprocess` module of the Python standard library.

 ## 🔧 Installing